JoKronk/teamruns-client/README.md

 Open up the environment.ts file in /src/environments.

-For work on TeamRun please contact me to be added to the firebase project linked to the published version where you'll find the config data.
+For work on Teamruns please contact me to be added to the firebase project linked to the published version where you'll find the config data.
 For personal development setup a firebase project and add your personal firebase config data, and the user name and password of a created user with access to your firestore db.

 Go back to the root folder and run `npm run start` to run in development mode, run `npm run dist` to build the production app or `npm run pack` to build an unpacked version.